Riding with herds of zebra in Botswana on a riding safari

 Your guide, David Foot, grew up in Malawi and has run riding safaris there before moving to Botswana with his family.
 He is very knowledgeable about the landscape, history and wildlife in the Makgadikgadi pans.

-All rides will be led by a professional experienced guide armed with a rifle.
+All rides will be led by a professional experienced guide.
 He will be accompanied by an assistant back up guide.
 Guides will be up to date on their first aid training and will carry a basic first aid kit on all rides.
 A GPS and a handheld radio or satellite phone are also carried in the event of an emergency.

 Minimum riding ability